How to Buy a House home

 Why prepay?

 The whole point of prepaying your mortgage is to pay off your loan sooner, and to save on interest.
 The sooner your loan is paid off, the sooner you can stop making monthly payments.
 And the interest you save is as good as interest you could have made in separate investments.
 If you invest in the stock market you never know what kind of return you'll get.
 But if you have a 7% mortgage, then every dollar you prepay gives you a 7% return.
-In fact, prepayments worth a little more than separate investments, because income you make from separate investments is taxable, while interest you save by prepaying your mortgage is not.
+In fact, prepayments are worth a little more than separate investments, because income you make from separate investments is taxable, while interest you save by prepaying your mortgage is not.

 The only downside of prepaying your mortgage is that it ties up your cash.
 If you take the money you would have used to prepay your mortgage and invest it in something else, then you'll be able to easily access that cash in case of an emergency.
 If you prepay your mortgage, your equity is locked up in your house and it's not so easy to access it.
 You can't easily spend your house.